Powered by MOMENTUM MEDIA

 “At 31 December 2024, over 50 per cent of Pinnacle’s FUM was sourced from wholesale/retail and international clients, representing approximately two-thirds of base affiliate revenue.
 Product innovation and development has assisted in Pinnacle’s growth in wholesale/retail and international markets by providing access to new client verticals (LIT/LICs, ETFs, open-ended vehicles for private market strategies and build-out of fund structures available to international investors).”

 It flagged net inflows into private market strategies represented 46 per cent ($1.4 billion) of total net inflows for the half year, reflecting the diverse nature of its affiliates with private markets FUM now standing at $27.5 billion.
-Pinnacle’s private markets affiliates include newly-acquired VSS, Metrics Credit Partners, Palisade and Five V.
+Pinnacle’s private markets affiliates include newly acquired VSS, Metrics Credit Partners, Palisade and Five V.

-Some $1.2 billion went into fixed income and $1.1 billion went into listed equities and real assets although the firm flagged it expected equities inflows to rise in the coming half.
+Some $1.2 billion went into fixed income and $1.1 billion went into listed equities and real assets, although the firm flagged it expected equities inflows to rise in the coming half.

-“We expect strong equity flows to follow an equity rally as FOMO kicks in for investors, there should be good risk sentiment and advisers feeling good about holding equities in their portfolios so flows should increase,” said managing director Ian Macoun.
+“We expect strong equity flows to follow an equity rally as FOMO kicks in for investors.
+There should be good risk sentiment and advisers feeling good about holding equities in their portfolios so flows should increase,” said managing director Ian Macoun.

 Overseas distribution

 International funds under management (FUM) were $44.8 billion across 40 countries outside Australia.
-This was a rise of 143 per cent from $18.4 billion during the half but some $22.2 billion of this came via acquisitions of Pacific Asset Management and VSS.
+This was a rise of 143 per cent from $18.4 billion during the half, but some $22.2 billion of this came via acquisitions of Pacific Asset Management and VSS.

-Offshore net inflows were $0.8 billion during the six months to 31 December 2024, dominated by those from UK and Europe.
+Offshore net inflows were $0.8 billion during the six months to 31 December 2024, dominated by those from the UK and Europe.

-It now has five offshore affiliates; Life Cycle Investment Partners, Aikya and Pacific Asset Management in the UK and Langdon Equity Partners and Pacific Asset Management in North America.
+It now has five offshore affiliates: Life Cycle Investment Partners, Aikya and Pacific Asset Management in the UK; and Langdon Equity Partners and Pacific Asset Management in North America.

 Speaking on a results webinar, Macoun said: “We definitely will do more in distribution overseas very soon in the UK and European wholesale and retail markets.
 We are doing a lot of work and working on new opportunities.
-It would be fair to say that we are seeing more opportunities than ever, it definitely feels like there are more people interested.
+It would be fair to say that we are seeing more opportunities than ever; it definitely feels like there are more people interested.
 We have already raised more dry powder as we can see the prospect to do more acquisitions.”

 While he observed the opportunities overseas, he emphasised it is important for Pinnacle to take a controlled approach to expansion and remain within its core capabilities.